ANNUAL REPORT - 2022

-The “Ministers of the Service” notification program has been utilized since our reopening last summer.
+The “Ministers of the Service” notification program seems to be working, albeit with the occasional last minute fill-in need.
 For the most part our ushers have adapted to this new technology very well.
-We are still working with some of our less-techy members to increase their comfort.

-In light of the MSP system’s ability to manage scheduling changes and special needs, the role of the head usher will be changing to include the creation of an annual schedule, maintenance of the usher roster and coordination of training for our usher captains as procedures change.
+In light of the MSP system’s ability to manage scheduling changes and special needs, the role of the head usher will be slightly reduced to include the creation of an annual schedule, maintenance of the usher roster and coordination of training for our usher captains as procedures change

-Drafted the usher schedule for 2022 with six teams of five ushers each.
-The schedule covers the 52 regular 10:45 services and 15 special services.
-This schedule will be fully implemented assuming we are released from COVID restrictions.
+The usher schedule for 2023 will have six teams of five ushers each.
+The schedule covers the 52 regular 10:45 services and 14 special services.

 The Congregational Development Ministry Team’s mission is to:

 Extend Trinity’s ministry beyond our walls and out to the wider community.

 Make the experience of a newcomer as welcoming as it can be.

 Fully incorporate newcomers and help them move beyond membership to participation.